pallets/flask/docs/python3.rst

 API Stability
 -------------

-Some of the decisions made in regards to unicode and byte untilization on Python 3 make it hard to write low level code.
+Some of the decisions made in regards to unicode and byte utilization on Python 3 make it hard to write low level code.
 This mainly affects WSGI middlewares and interacting with the WSGI provided information.
 Werkzeug wraps all that information in high-level helpers but some of those were